Network modelling of topological domains using Hi-C data: Introduction

 In this paper, we propose a network model for detecting TADs that incorporates the linear order of the nodes and preserves the contiguity of the communities found.
 Our main contributions include: i) It has been observed empirically TADs are conserved across different cell types, but explicit joint analysis remains incomplete.
 Our likelihood-based method easily generalizes to allow for \textit{joint inference} with multiple cell types. ii) It has been postulated that CTCF (an insulator protein) acts as anchors at TAD boundaries \citep{nora2012, sanborn2015}.
 Empirically, TAD boundaries correlate with CTCF sites, and modifications of binding motifs can lead to TAD disappearance \citep{sanborn2015}.
 Our model is flexible enough to include the positions of CTCF sites as \textit{biological covariates}. iii) We account for the existence of nested TADs. iv) The core of our algorithm is based on linear programming, making it fast and efficient. v) In addition, we provide theoretical justifications by analyzing the asymptotic performance of the algorithm and using automated model selection for choosing the number of TADs.
 The latter saves the need for many tuning parameters.
 Among these, i) and ii) are unique features of our method with biological significance.

 The rest of the paper is organized as follows.
 We introduce the model and the estimation algorithm with asymptotic analysis in Section \ref{sec_methods}.
 In addition, we describe a post-processing step for testing the enrichment of contact within any TAD found.
-In Section \ref{sec_results}, we first use simulated data to demonstrate the necessity of taking into account the linear ordering of the nodes and compare our method with one of the most popular community detection algorithms, spectral clustering.
+In Section \ref{sec_results}, we first use simulated data to demonstrate the necessity of taking into account the linear ordering of the nodes and compare our method with other TAD detection algorithms.
 We next present the results of real data analysis for multiple human cell types, individually and jointly, using a publicly available Hi-C dataset \citep{rao2014}.
 We end the paper with a discussion of the advantages of our method and aspects for future work.